PGelss/scikit_tt/README.md

 ### 3.3 Linear differential equations

-In order to compute time-dependent or stationary distributions of linear differential equations in the TT format, **scikit_tt** uses implicit integration schemes such as the implicit Euler method or the trapezoidal rule.
-In order to approximate the solutions at each time step, ALS and MALS, respectively, are used.
+In order to compute time-dependent or stationary distributions of linear differential equations in the TT format, **scikit_tt** uses explicit as well as implicit integration schemes such as the Euler methods or the trapezoidal rule.
+In order to approximate the solutions at each time step using implicit methods, ALS and MALS, respectively, are used.
 The methods can be found in [*ode.py*](scikit_tt/solvers/ode.py).

 ```
+explicit_euler ........ explicit Euler method for linear differential equations in the TT format
+errors_expl_euler ..... compute approximation errors of the explicit Euler method
 implicit_euler ........ implicit Euler method for linear differential equations in the TT format
 errors_impl_euler ..... compute approximation errors of the implicit Euler method
 trapezoidal_rule ...... trapezoidal rule for linear differential equations in the TT format